grafana/k6-docs/src/data/markdown/docs/03 cloud/02 Analyzing Results/06 Logs Tab.md

 ### Querying logs

 After a test run finishes, you can start querying the logs.
-The query will output messages that contain the string you've specified in the input.
+The query outputs messages that contain the string you've specified in the input.

 ![Cloud Logs Tab with Query](./images/11-Cloud-Logs/cloud-logs-output-messages-with-query.png)

 ## Logging limitations

-Logs help you find script issues and debug execution anomalies.
+While logs help you debug, they *should not* replace k6 API functions.
+It is **often an anti-pattern** to use `logs` in the following ways:

+- Track the status of a condition.
+Instead, use [Checks](/javascript-api/k6/check) to assert these conditions.
+- Track a variable value during the test execution.
+Instead, use the [Trend](/javascript-api/k6-metrics/trend) metric.

-However, you *should not* rely on logging to interpret or analyze the performance of your system.
+However, you also *should not* rely on logging to interpret or analyze the performance of your system.

 For this reason, the cloud logs have some limitations: